raspberrypilearning/make-crumble-robot-head/en/step_7.md

 --- /task ---

-Let's see what we have done.
+Let's see what you've done.
 Time to run your code.

 --- no-print ---